thirumalaEPAM/CodeChallengeTFL/README.md

 - Scenario 3: I can not plan my journey with Invalid  Source and Destination locations

+- Scenario 4: I can change my Planjourney based on Arrival time by using ChangeTime option

-- Scenario 4: I can edit my journy details and preferences
+- Scenario 5: I can edit my journy details and preferences

-- Scenario 5:  I can view My recent journey plans
+- Scenario 6:  I can view My recent journey plans

  ## 03 - Brief Description about framework Approach
  - Reports created using ExtentReports and ScreenShots captured for failed scenarios
+ - Logs are maintaning in separate test file
  - In Project solution

      ###### 1. ObjectRepsitoryLibrary :
       which contains common utilities, locators (defined in page classfiles), SingletonBaseclass